 A bachelor's degree program in journalism or English is designed to teach creative and technical writing as well as various styles of professional communication.
-Graduates might go on to become authors, editors, freelance writer or journalists.
-Graduate certificate programs exist that may provide advanced education and internship opportunities.
+Graduates might go on to become proofreaders, as well as authors, editors, freelance writers or journalists.
+Prior to admission, a high school diploma or equivalent is required.

 Aspiring proofreaders can learn and develop professional skills through certificate programs in publishing and copy editing.
-Typically consisting of 3-9 courses, these programs provide education focused on correcting and refining articles, books, Internet content or speeches in a variety of industries.
+Typically consisting of three to nine courses, these programs provide education focused on correcting and refining articles, books, Internet content and speeches in a variety of industries.

-Additionally, clerical office management and administrative support certificate programs might include proofreading instruction as part of their business-related curricula.
-These 9-month programs are designed primarily for those working in secretary, receptionist or office assistant positions.
+Some clerical office management and administrative support certificate programs include proofreading instruction as part of the business-related curricula.
+These programs, however, are designed for those working in secretary, receptionist or office assistant positions.

 - Proofreading books and articles